Down-step statistics in generalized Dyck paths: Down-step statistics: A bijective approach

 \begin{observation} For each $0 \leq j < k$, the vertical shift by $j$ units is a bijection between $k_j$-Dyck paths and elevated $k_0$-Dyck paths of elevation $j$.
 Therefore, the number of elevated $k_0$-Dyck paths of elevation $j$ is $C_{n,j}$ (see Proposition~\ref{prop:k_t:enum}). \end{observation}

-\begin{proof}[Proof of Theorem~\ref{thm:downstep-recurrence}~(\ref{itm:thm:downstep-recurrence:elevated})] The path decomposition illustrated in Figure~\ref{fig:d-dyck:falls-decomposition} shows that $1$-marked $k_{0}$-Dyck paths with $n$ up-steps are in bijection with elevated $k_{0}$-Dyck paths\footnote{ Observe that as an elevated path with elevation $j$ starts at $(0, j)$, the elevation is inherently stored within the path itself.
-This is in contrast to the paths from $\mathcal{S}_j$ discussed in part~(\ref{itm:thm:downstep-recurrence:elevated}) where we formally needed to construct a tuple storing the number of shifted steps $j$ to make the union over several path classes $\mathcal{S}_{t-j}$ disjoint. } with $n-1$ up-steps.
-Indeed, in a $1$-marked $k_{0}$-Dyck path with $n$ up-steps, the path segment starting after the marked down-step and ending at the final return to the same level is an elevated $k_{0}$-Dyck path with $n-1$ up-steps.
+\begin{proof}[of Theorem~\ref{thm:downstep-recurrence}~(\ref{itm:thm:downstep-recurrence:elevated})] The path decomposition illustrated in Figure~\ref{fig:d-dyck:falls-decomposition} shows that $1$-marked $k_{0}$-Dyck paths with $n$ up-steps are in bijection with elevated $k_{0}$-Dyck paths\footnote{ Observe that as an elevated path with elevation $j$ starts at $(0, j)$, the elevation is inherently stored within the path itself.
+This is in contrast to the paths from $\mathcal{S}_j$ discussed in part~(\ref{itm:thm:downstep-recurrence:r0}) where we formally needed to construct a tuple storing the number of shifted steps $j$ to make the union over several path classes $\mathcal{S}_{t-j}$ disjoint. } with $n-1$ up-steps: the middle segment starting at the end of the marked down-step and reaching until the final return to the same height is an elevated $k_0$-Dyck path with $n-1$ up-steps.

-Conversely, given an elevated path with $n-1$ up-steps of elevation $j<k$, one can add an additional up-step followed by $k-j$ down-steps (the last of which is marked) to the beginning of the path, as well as $j$ down-steps to the end of the path, to recover the corresponding marked $k_{0}$-Dyck path.

-This proves that the total number of down-steps after the first up-step in all $k_{0}$-Dyck paths with $n$ up-steps is precisely the number of elevated $k_{0}$-Dyck paths with $n-1$ up-steps, of all elevations $0 \leq j < k$.
-Hence, by Observation~\ref{obs:elevated}, this number is $\sum_{j=0}^{k-1} C_{n, j}$.
+This proves that there are equally many down-steps after the first up-step in all $k_0$-Dyck paths with $n$ up-steps as elevated $k_0$-Dyck paths with $n-1$ up-steps.
+By Observation~\ref{obs:elevated} and summing over all possible elevations $0\leq j < k$, this number is $\sum_{j=0}^{k-1} C_{n, j}$.
 Moreover, it was proved by Gu, Prodinger, and Wagner in~\cite[Section 3]{Gu-Prodinger-Wagner:2010:k-plane-trees} that the number of elevated $k_{0}$-Dyck paths with $n-1$ up-steps and elevation $j$ with $0\le j<k$ is

 which is equal to the expression on the right-hand side of~\eqref{eq:downstep-recurrence:elevated}.
 This completes the proof. \end{proof}